-The dream of being able to access the internet, no matter where you live might become a reality sooner than you might think.
+The dream of accessing the internet no matter where you live might become a reality sooner than you might think.
 In 2015, SpaceX, the company owned by technology billionaire Elon Musk, announced it was developing such a service called Starlink.
 But what is Starlink, exactly?
-Keep reading as we reveal more about this upcoming, and highly ambitious, space internet service.
+Keep reading as we reveal more about this upcoming and highly ambitious space internet service.

 How does Starlink work?